 How does my student find out how to get involved on campus?

-In the first few weeks of classes in the Fall, the offices of Campus Life and Campus Ministry will host a Student Organization and Campus Ministry Fair showcasing all the current student organizations.
-At any time, the student can stop by Campus LIfe to get more information about a current club or organization or learn about starting a new club or organization.
+In the first few weeks of classes in the Fall, the offices of Campus Life will host a Student Organization Fair showcasing all the current student organizations.
+At any time, the student can stop by Campus Life to get more information about a current club or organization or learn about starting a new club or organization.
 If the student is a resident student, monthly activities will also be found on the calendar located in their wing.
+Campus activities and events are posted on the Student Hub.

 What opportunities will my student have to connect with their faith?